Rush (1991 soundtrack)

 Rush is the soundtrack album for the 1991 film of the same name.
-Written and performed by Eric Clapton, the soundtrack album includes the song "Tears in Heaven," which won three Grammy Awards in 1993.
+Written and performed by Eric Clapton, the soundtrack album includes the song "Tears in Heaven," (originally released on 18 December 1991 before a larger release in January 1992) which won three Grammy Awards in 1993.

 In a review of the album, AllMusic Guide wrote: "This album has far more impact than you might expect from the score to a movie — there's a sense of the music here working something out in Clapton's heart, a sense given a lot of power thanks to the intense, heart-rending passion invoked by some of the turns taken here.
 At its best, Clapton's music can speak of the pain he feels — and Clapton has rarely been better than he is here."

 Track listing

 All songs written by Eric Clapton, except where noted: